Change management communication: how to improve it, and what to keep in mind?

 The message should go through all levels of the company, starting at the top

 Develop a cascading messaging strategy that starts with the CEO or Senior Vice President, and then encourage directors and managers to discuss the change in more detail with their teams.
+Engaging senior leaders sets the tone for change and models the behavior expected throughout the organization.

 We usually have trouble convincing senior management, i.e., CEOs, who think introducing communication elements about the change in a project is such “bla bla.”
 I’m literally quoting a German vice chairman who told my consultant that what we are doing “is such hocus-pocus bla bla.”